-Article 42 of Regulation (EU) 2018/1725 requires the EDPS to be consulted on legislative and other Proposals with an impact on the protection of individuals' rights and freedoms with regard to the processing of personal data.
-The purpose of this guidance is to offer practical advice to the Commission, European Parliament and Council on the main elements to consider with regards to legislative Proposals that imply the processing of personal data.
+Article 42 of Regulation (EU) 2018/1725 requires the EDPS to be consulted on proposals for legislative and other acts with an impact on the protection of individuals' rights and freedoms with regard to the processing of personal data.
+The purpose of this guidance is to offer practical advice to the Commission, European Parliament and Council on the main elements to consider with regards to legislative proposals and other acts that imply the processing of personal data.

-Any legislative proposal that implies the processing of personal data must comply with the Charter of Fundamental Rights of the European Union, including the right to respect for private and family life and the right to protection of personal data.
+Any legislative measure that implies the processing of personal data must comply with the Charter of Fundamental Rights of the European Union, including the right to respect for private and family life and the right to protection of personal data.
+The measure must be clear, precise and foreseeable and should ensure effective protection of personal data against the risk of misuse.
 Where the interference is serious, there is a greater need for clear and precise rules governing the scope and application of the measure as well as accompanying safeguards.